tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 #### Plugin Direct ####

-Some plugin or theme authors tend to call the files directly in their plugin or theme folder.
-It's a remarkable fact that a variety of vulnerabilities are there in this type of attack vector.
-This is not generally recommended from the WordPress security point of view.
+Some plugin or theme authors tend to call their PHP files in `wp-content/plugins/` and `wp-content/themes/`.
+The reason may be mainly for the performance.

+But you know the WordPress programming model is basically [event-driven][Tom-McFarlin], so such a direct call is not generally recommended from the WordPress security point of view.

 > [In almost every case there is no reason to allow code to be called directly] (http://www.pritect.net/blog/wp-ultimate-csv-importer-3-7-1-critical-vulnerability "by James Golovich").

-While such authors have their own reasons (the main reason may be the spped, and sometimes they may prefer to reuse their own great resources), that does not mean to excuse of ignoring the WordPress programming paradigm, that is [event-driven model][Tom-McFarlin].

-If such a direct assess to the PHP file in `/wp-content/plugins/` and `/wp-content/themes/` from outside the site should be blocked to prevent various vulnerability.
+And such a direct call should be blocked to prevent various vulnerability if it's for the administrator.

-And fortunately for me, some of these files include `wp-load.php` to kick WP, which cases are indicated as "PD*".
+Fortunately for me, some of these files include `wp-load.php` to kick WP, which cases are indicated as "PD*".
 It means that WP-ZEP have a chance to validate these.
 Moreover, almost all the above listed "PD*" (besides [this][SimpleAdsMan]) are related to admin.
-So I decided to make WP-ZEP prevent these direct access.
+So I decided to make WP-ZEP prevent these type of direct access.

+But "PD" (without *) is still in red.

 #### Front End ####

-There was [an vulnerability][MainWP-Child] that allowed anyone to login as an administrator without any fences by following access on the WP home:
+There was [an vulnerability][MainWP-Child] that allowed anyone to login as an administrator without any fences by following access:

 ```html
 http://example.com/?login_required=1&user=admin&...
 ```

-In this type of vulnerability, the `init` action is hooked to some functions to make significant jobs for administrators, which can be triggered by anybody who visits the public facing pages.
+In this type of vulnerability, the `init` action, which is always triggered by anybody who visits the public facing pages, is hooked to some functions to make significant jobs for the administrator.

-In this case, all we should do is to filter out any malicious queries ("signature") from the requests using whitelist or blacklist to prevent vulnerability such as LFI, XSS, SQLI.
+In this case, all we should do is to filter out any malicious queries (i.e. "signature") from the requests using whitelist or blacklist to prevent LFI, XSS, SQLI.

 ### Conclusion ###

-Before I finalized this investigation, the estimated amount of true positive against preventing zero-day exploitation in the real world using WP-ZEP was about 13% in version 2.0.8, but now 60% in 2.1.0.
+Before I finalized this investigation, the estimated amount of true positive against preventing zero-day exploitation by WP-ZEP in the real world was about 26% in version 2.0.8, but now 60% in 2.1.0.

 Is it still low? -- Yes it is.